cavayangtao/lanoising/README.md

         }

     @artical{yt21its,
-        author       ={Yang, Tao and Li, You and Ruichek, Yassine and Yan, Zhi}, journal      ={IEEE Transactions on Intelligent Transportation Systems}, title        ={Performance Modeling a Near-Infrared ToF LiDAR Under Fog: A Data-Driven Approach}, year         ={2022},
+        author       ={Tao Yang and You Li and Yassine Ruichek and Zhi Yan}, journal      ={IEEE Transactions on Intelligent Transportation Systems}, title        ={Performance Modeling a Near-Infrared ToF LiDAR Under Fog: A Data-Driven Approach}, year         ={2022},